FanDuel Sports Network North: Ownership changes and affiliation with FSN

-Bankruptcy
+Bankruptcy, closure

-On February 15, 2023, Diamond Sports Group, the owner of Bally Sports Great Lakes, failed to make a $140 million interest payment, instead opting for a 30-day grace period to make the payment.
+On February 15, 2023, Diamond Sports Group failed to make a $140 million interest payment, instead opting for a 30-day grace period to make the payment.
 On March 14, 2023, Diamond Sports Group filed for Chapter 11 bankruptcy protection.

 During its bankruptcy, Diamond missed a payment to the Minnesota Twins.
 On April 5, 2023, Major League Baseball, on behalf of the Twins, filed an emergency motion asking the bankruptcy judge to order Diamond to pay the Twins fully or give its media rights back to the MLB.
 Diamond argued that because of cord-cutting the contract rate for the media rights of the teams was too high.
 A hearing on the matter was set for May 31, 2023.
 As an interim, on April 19, the bankruptcy judge ordered Diamond Sports to pay 50% of what the Twins were owed.
-On June 1, 2023, after a two day long hearing, the bankruptcy judge ordered Diamond to pay the Twins fully within five days.
+On June 1, 2023, after a two-day hearing, the bankruptcy judge ordered Diamond to pay the Twins fully within five days.

-On October 9, 2024, the Minnesota Twins announced a new deal with MLB Local Media, ending the network's longtime deal.
-Later on October 16, it was revealed in a court filing that Diamond had reached a new sponsorship agreement with FanDuel Group, under which it intends to rebrand Bally Sports as the FanDuel Sports Network; on October 18, 2024, Diamond officially announced the rebranding, which will take effect October 21.
-Under the agreement, FanDuel will have the option to take a minority equity stake of up to 5% once Diamond Sports exits bankruptcy.
-The branding will be downplayed within programming related to high school sports.
+On October 9, 2024, the Minnesota Twins announced that they would move their regional broadcasts to MLB Local Media beginning in the 2025 season.
+On October 21, the channel rebranded as FanDuel Sports Network North, following a change in sponsorship to sportsbook operator FanDuel.

+In April 2026, following further financial difficulties, Main Street Sports Group announced that it would begin to wind down the operations of all FanDuel Sports Network channels following the conclusion of the NBA regular season, with some networks remaining active through at least late-April or early-May in order to cover the first round of the NHL's Stanley Cup playoffs, if applicable.
+FanDuel Sports Network North subsequently carried its final live telecast (and, in addition, the final live telecast across the chain as a whole) on April 30, which saw the Minnesota Wild defeat the Dallas Stars to win their first-round series.

 Programming

-FanDuel Sports Network holds the exclusive regional cable television rights to NBA games from the Minnesota Timberwolves (since 1995), and NHL games from the Minnesota Wild (since 2000).
-They also air WNBA games from the Minnesota Lynx and AHL games from the Iowa Wild as well.
-The channel also broadcasts NCAA Division I collegiate sporting events from the Minnesota Golden Gophers and the North Dakota Fighting Hawks.
-Finally Bally Sports North airs Minnesota Vikings related material though it is limited to a pregame show airing on NFL Sundays a couple of hours before the game as well as replays of preseason action.
+FanDuel Sports Network held the exclusive regional cable television rights to NBA games from the Minnesota Timberwolves (since 1995), and NHL games from the Minnesota Wild (since 2000).
+They also aired WNBA games from the Minnesota Lynx and AHL games from the Iowa Wild as well.
+The channel also broadcast NCAA Division I collegiate sporting events from the Minnesota Golden Gophers and the North Dakota Fighting Hawks.
+Finally the channel aired Minnesota Vikings related material, though it is limited to a pregame show airing on NFL Sundays a couple of hours before the game as well as replays of preseason action.

-FanDuel Sports Network North also distributes some of its programming to FanDuel Sports Network Wisconsin, including a reduced schedule of Minnesota Wild games and competitions sanctioned by the Wisconsin Interscholastic Athletic Association (WIAA).
-Due to blackout restrictions imposed by Major League Baseball and the NBA, FanDuel Sports Network North is not permitted to broadcast Milwaukee Bucks games televised by FanDuel Sports Network Wisconsin.
+FanDuel Sports Network North also distributed some of its programming to FanDuel Sports Network Wisconsin, including a reduced schedule of Minnesota Wild games and competitions sanctioned by the Wisconsin Interscholastic Athletic Association (WIAA).
+Due to blackout restrictions imposed by the NBA, FanDuel Sports Network North was not permitted to broadcast Milwaukee Bucks games televised by FanDuel Sports Network Wisconsin.